TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ## Breaking Changes

+### ESM Support

+React Query now supports [package.json `"exports"`](https://nodejs.org/api/packages.html#exports) and is fully compatible with Node's native resolution for both CommonJS and ESM.
+We don't expect this to be a breaking change for most users, but this restricts the files you can import into your project to only the entry points we officially support.

 ### Query Keys (and Mutation Keys) need to be an Array

 In v3, Query and Mutation Keys could be a String or an Array.
 Internally, React Query has always worked with Array Keys only, and we've sometimes exposed this to consumers.
 For example, in the `queryFn`, you would always get the key as an Array to make working with [Default Query Functions](./default-query-function) easier.